-Care And Maintenance
+• Care And Maintenance

-Outriggers should be washed with fresh water, a mild soap, and a soft cloth.
-The outrigger poles should be sprayed down with fresh water.
-Never use acidic or abrasive cleaners on outriggers.
+Outriggers should be washed with fresh water, mild soap, and a soft cloth.
+Never use acidic or abrasive cleaners to clean your outriggers.

 A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
 Before storage, clean and wax the outriggers.